M4THEWS2/ConfBot/README.md

-# Welcome to the newest version of Natriy
+# Welcome to the old version of Natriy

 This is the official documentation, it will help you to use Natriy by explaining all the functions and possibilities it has.